Ideal Load given Velocity Ratio and Effort Solution

 What is Ideal Load given Velocity Ratio and Effort?

-The Ideal load given velocity ratio and effort formula is defined as the product of velocity ratio and effort and is represented as Wid = i*P or Ideal Load = Velocity Ratio*Effort.
-Velocity ratio is the distance through which any part of a machine moves to that which the driving part moves during the same time & Effort is the force required to overcome the resistance to get the work done by the machine.
+Ideal Load given Velocity Ratio and Effort is the maximum load that can be lifted or moved by a given effort when the machine operates without any losses.
+It is calculated by multiplying the effort by the velocity ratio of the machine and is represented as Wi = Vi*P or Ideal Load = Velocity Ratio*Effort.
+Velocity Ratio is the distance through which any part of a machine moves to that which the driving part moves during the same time & Effort is the force required to overcome the resistance to get the work done by the machine.

 How to calculate Ideal Load given Velocity Ratio and Effort?

-The Ideal load given velocity ratio and effort formula is defined as the product of velocity ratio and effort is calculated using Ideal Load = Velocity Ratio*Effort.
-To calculate Ideal Load given Velocity Ratio and Effort, you need Velocity Ratio (i) & Effort (P).
+Ideal Load given Velocity Ratio and Effort is the maximum load that can be lifted or moved by a given effort when the machine operates without any losses.
+It is calculated by multiplying the effort by the velocity ratio of the machine is calculated using Ideal Load = Velocity Ratio*Effort.
+To calculate Ideal Load given Velocity Ratio and Effort, you need Velocity Ratio (Vi) & Effort (P).
 With our tool, you need to enter the respective value for Velocity Ratio & Effort and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know